 Step 3: Submit your RTP Scholarship application

-If your HDR program application is not approved for enrollment by the 11 October 2020, your RTP application is then ineligible for consideration and will not be assessed.
+If your HDR program application is not approved for enrollment by the RTP application closing date, your RTP application is then ineligible for consideration and will not be assessed.

 Applicants in their final semester of a Bachelor Honours Degree or Masters Degree (Research) or equivalent may apply.
 The qualification will be assessed as completed to the highest standard.
 A Conditional Offer may be made with an Unconditional Offer being made once evidence is received of the successful completion of the degree to the required standard.